 Step 1.
 Resume review

-Once you’ve submitted your resume and requested documents through the Alberta Public Service jobs website, we will review your education and work experience.
+Once you have submitted your resume and requested documents through the Government of Alberta Jobs website, we will review your education and work experience.

 Step 2.
 Interview

-Use academic references instead of work-related ones if:
+Use academic references instead of work-related ones if either:

 - your work experience is very limited